Search

 This is another one that's almost as popular as a Summer drink as a Winter one.
 It's also extremely simple to make and looks very elegant as a drink.

-Recipe: Pour up to one teaspoon of the Crème de Cassis into your polished flute glass, and top with your crisp sparkling wine to three quarters full.
-Enjoy once the bubbles have settled.
+Recipe: Pour up to one teaspoon of the Crème de Cassis into your polished flute glass, and top with your crisp sparkling wine to three-quarters full.
+Pop some berries on the top for added aroma and enjoy the boozy fruit at the end!

 Hugo